aantron/markup.ml/README.md

 - *streaming*: capable of parsing partial input while more input is still being received;
-- *lazy*: not parsing input unless it is needed to emit the next parsing signal, so you can easily stop parsing partway through a document;
+- *lazy*: not parsing input unless it is needed to emit the next parsing signal, so you can easily stop parsing partway through a document – in the example, no parsing happens until `to_string` is called;
 - *non-blocking*: they can be used with [Lwt][lwt], but still provide a straightforward synchronous interface for simple usage; and
 - *one-pass*: memory consumption is limited since the parsers don't build up a